oracle/cloud-native-devops-workshop/apm/README.md

 Append the *Agent Install Zip Path* to the end of the *Maven Base URL* that we just wrote down, correcting for any redundant slashes (/) in the full URL.
 Enter this full URL into your notes as AGENTINSTALL_ZIP_URL.

 #### Update the Build ####
 Now we'll return to our previous build and modify its configuration to run our APM-enabled build process.
 The script we are using here will package up the application as a Tomcat server based application and set up the APM agent automatically.
+The script will call maven to execute the springboot-sample code, and will additionally set up a Tomcat server and integrate APM into the Tomcat server.
+The deployment model in this case will be a WAR file based deployment, which means that our application will be served by Tomcat under a URI prefix derived from the WAR file name.

 First, come up with a short unique string (like your name or tenant identity domain) that will be used as the URI prefix for you application.
 Enter your chosen string as *URI Prefix* in your notes.
 Use the prefix as the name of your war file by appending ".war" to the end, like "trial021.war".
 Record this name as WAR_FILE in your notes.